Last Updated on

 Let’s start by going to our Library module and select an image, then back to Develop we see the photograph fitting the middle space area of the screen.

-Fundamental to learn how to edit photos in Lightroom is the basic panel.
+The basic panel is key to learn how to edit photos in Lightroom.

-In the develop menu I’ll now jump straight to the Basic panel on the right.
+In the develop menu now jump straight to the Basic panel on the right of your screen.